 see Appendix II: Thesis Guidelines in the Bulletin.

-Upon receiving an MS degree in Epidemiology and Public Health with a concentration in Biostatistics, the student will be able to:
+Upon receiving an MS degree in Public Health with a concentration in Biostatistics, the student will be able to:

 - Describe advanced concepts of probability, random variation and commonly used statistical probability distributions.